Nixbu/JSPokedex/README.md

-# Pokémon Fetcher
+# Pokédex

 ## Overview

+Welcome to the Pokédex!
 This application allows users to search for Pokémon by name or ID and view their details.
 It utilizes the [PokéAPI](https://pokeapi.co/) to fetch Pokémon data.

 ## Features